Machine-Mavericks/FRC-2019-Public/README.md

 Repository includes source (src) files folder.
 Copy 'src' folder into main robot project folder and rebuild project
 Requires: 2019 FRC Studio and WPI libraries, and Victor SPX libraries installed.fs

-Jan 15/2019: Initial KN
-Inlcudes tank drive mode - only when robot is in teleop mode.
-Known issues:
-1) Need to create file to contain all robot constants, in place of hard-coded numbers
-2) Tank drive joystick drive requires dead-zone and adjustment to joystick response characteristics for more precise low-speed driving

 Jan 27/2019: Rev 1
-Now includes both tank and arcade drive modes - both only active when robot is in teleop mode Tank mode is default.
+Now includes fully functional tank and arcade drive modes - both only available when robot is in teleop mode Tank mode is default.
 Press and hold right joystick trigger for arcade drive mode.
 Releasing trigger returns robot to tank mode.
 Subsystems include MainDrive (incl left/right encoders) and NavX for Gyro monitoring (not used in this release) Commands include TankDrive and ArcadeDrive